Service Alerts!

 A:

 Yes.
 We are working closely with the City of San Rafael to identify preferred solutions that integrate seamlessly with existing bicycle and pedestrian routes.
 Pathways will be identified to provide safe access to, from, and through the transit center.
-The City’s Bicycle and Pedestrian Master Plan (https://www.cityofsanrafael.org/bicycle-pedestrian-master-plan/) is a guiding document for the identification and integration of bicycle facilities into the alternatives.
-The Move Whistlestop and Adapt Whistlestop alternatives include the construction of a new two-way cycle track on Tamalpais Avenue between 2nd Street and 4th Street, closing a critical gap in the City's bicycle network.
+The city’s Bicycle and Pedestrian Master Plan is a guiding document for the identification and integration of bicycle facilities into the alternatives.
+The adopted alternative includes the construction of a new two-way cycle track on Tamalpais Avenue between 2nd Street and 4th Street, closing a critical gap in the city's bicycle network.

 back to top